-Knockin’ Down Barriers for Dyslexia IDA-WI 2020 Conference
+Knockin’ Down Barriers for Dyslexia IDA-WI 2020 Virtual Conference

 Dara Atandare & Loucricia Carson – Accommodations: Supporting the Needs of Diverse Learners

-In order to meet the diverse needs of our students and adults living with various abilities, it is important to acknowledge the need to access grade-level content, perform daily responsibilities /tasks on the job and function within the community.
-This session will provide participants with the opportunity to learn about various tools or software (including apps and extensions) that can help students access the curriculum (grade-level content) and complete job tasks/assignments pertaining to reading and writing with an emphasis on Culturally Responsive Practices.
-Let us know about your challenges or questions regarding unique learning challenges and ways to empower students to be successful by completing the link to this Google form or sending an email to firstname.lastname@example.org.
+In order to meet the diverse needs of our students and adults living with various abilities, it is important to acknowledge the need to access grade level content, perform daily responsibilities /tasks on the job as well as function within the community.
+This session will provide participants with the opportunity to learn about various tools that can help them complete tasks/assignments pertaining to reading and writing with an emphasis on Culturally Responsive Practices.
+Let us know your questions regarding unique learning challenges and ways to empower students to be successful, by clicking and completing the link to this Google form (https://forms.gle/TbgCEGMWD6WioDNN7) or sending an email to firstname.lastname@example.org.

 Dr. Shawn Robinson

 Dr. Shawn Robinson is a Senior Research Associate in Wisconsin’s Equity and Inclusion Laboratory (Wei LAB) at the University of Wisconsin-Madison, an author, a dyslexia consultant, and serves on the Board of Directors with the International Dyslexia Association.
 His recent book, “Dr. Dyslexia Dude (vol. 1 & 2)”, “is an often humorous and relevant source of hope and inspiration for kids, parents, and teacher” https://drdyslexiadude.com/index.html.
 Dr. Robinson shares his perspective as a panelist.